moby/moby/docs/sources/reference/api/docker_remote_api.md

 `GET /containers/(id)/stats`

 **New!**
-This endpoint returns a stream of container stats based on resource usage.
+This endpoint returns a live stream of a container's resource usage statistics.

 ## v1.16